ElaineDong98/DooleyEats/README.md

 ### Main Dashboard

-**header**
+#### 1. header

 We have links to our profile, create post, and search bar in our header.

-**content bar**
+#### 2. content bar

 We have three types of posts:
  * Restaurant Review
  * Recipe
  * Hang Out

+#### 3. Main Contents

+We divide the main body into three parts:
+ * Hang Out
+ * Trending Posts
+ * Newest Posts

+The last two parts are for the combination of *Restaurant Review* and *Recipe*.

+**Hang Out**

-In the **Hang Out** section, users can post various activity notifications.
+In the Hang Out section, users can post various activity notifications.
+These are sorted by Date as a Default.

 ![](https://github.com/ElaineDong98/DooleyEats/blob/master/demonstrating%20graphs/Screen%20Shot%202019-12-03%20at%2011.48.06%20PM.png)

-For instance, club members can post sales information, users can post discount and free food information
+For instance, club members can post sales information, users can post discount and free food information.

+**Trending Posts**

+We also have our trending posts.
+The sorting of trending post considers: the number of liked, viewed, and commented.
+It only shows post within that month.

+Each individual post has several links: to tags, to more info, and to author.
+The numbers of *liked* and *viewed* are calculated

 ![](https://github.com/ElaineDong98/DooleyEats/blob/master/demonstrating%20graphs/Screen%20Shot%202019-12-03%20at%2011.48.22%20PM.png)

+**Newest Posts**

+We also have our newest posts, sorted by the Date.

+### View All Posts

 ![](https://github.com/ElaineDong98/DooleyEats/blob/master/demonstrating%20graphs/Screen%20Shot%202019-12-03%20at%2011.48.22%37PM.png)

 ![](https://github.com/ElaineDong98/DooleyEats/blob/master/demonstrating%20graphs/Screen%20Shot%202019-12-03%20at%2011.49.15%20PM.png)
 ![](https://github.com/ElaineDong98/DooleyEats/blob/master/demonstrating%20graphs/Screen%20Shot%202019-12-03%20at%2011.49.49%20PM.png)
 ![](https://github.com/ElaineDong98/DooleyEats/blob/master/demonstrating%20graphs/Screen%20Shot%202019-12-03%20at%2011.49.56%20PM.png)